nicitaacom/23_store/app/libs/dev_readme.md

 - for what this docs is
 - when use/not use this folder
 - explanation for each `file.ts`
-  - pusher.js
+  - pusher.ts
-  - resend.js
+  - resend.ts
-  - stripe.js
+  - stripe.ts
   - supabase
-    - supabaseAdmin.js
+    - supabaseAdmin.ts
-    - supabaseClient.js
+    - supabaseClient.ts
-    - supabaseServer.js
+    - supabaseServer.ts
-    - supabaseServerAction.js
+    - supabaseServerAction.ts

 <br/>